Annex 1 - Main accounting principles of Bilan Carbone®

 What are the fundamental principles to be respected by the accounting of Bilan Carbone®?

-🔎 Several complementary resources serve as practical guides guidance for implementing the principles set out here by the Bilan Carbone® method (General Carbon Plan, ADEME Sectoral Guides).
-These resources notably provide common emission factors, practical advice or assumptions when certain data are missing, average lifetimes, etc.
+🔎 Several complementary resources serve as practical guides for the implementation of the principles formulated here by the Bilan Carbone® method (General Carbon Plan, ADEME Sectoral Guides).
+These resources notably provide common emission factors, practical advice or assumptions in the absence of certain data, average lifetimes, etc.

 Energy